Logo light mode the Fabryk

 We had to see what was up and understand why people would choose to bathe in something so crude (pun intended).

-After a week in the capital, Baku, we took the early morning train to the impossibly small and dusty town of Goran and from there took a fifteen-minute cab to the Karvan Hotel, on the outskirts of Naftalan, where the magic began.
+After a week in the capital, Baku, and a few wonderful day trips, we took the early morning train to the impossibly small and dusty town of Goran and from there took a fifteen-minute cab to the Karvan Hotel, on the outskirts of Naftalan, where the magic began.

 Hello, sexy reader!
 We want to be transparent with you – some of the links in this post are affiliate links.
 But here's the good news: clicking on them won't cost you an extra dime.
 In fact, it might save you money!
 So go ahead, click away, and enjoy the perks without the added expense.
 Thanks for supporting our site!